ericmdg/basic-todo-js/README.md

-# Basic to do with JS
+# Basic todo with JS